FlukeAndFeather/cetaceanbcg/README.md

 > Czapanskiy, M. F., Ponganis, P. J., Fahlbusch, J. A., and Goldbogen,
 > J. A. (2021). *Compendium of R code and data for “An
 > accelerometer-derived ballistocardiogram method for detecting
 > heartrates in free-ranging marine mammals”*.
-Accessed 27 Oct 2021.
+Accessed 03 Dec 2021.

 ## Contents